WICG/fenced-frame/README.md

 *   They’re not allowed to communicate with the embedder and vice-versa, except for certain information such as limited size information.
-*   They access storage and network via unique partitions so there is no other frame that can share information via these channels.
-For more details on this, see https://docs.google.com/document/d/1APHYxQD5inFv0gpMCIF7ukkEWqAOwFSA3JZp3J8Do88/edit?usp=sharing
+*   They access storage and network via unique partitions so no other frame outside a given fenced frame document can share information via these channels.
+For more details on this, please see [Fenced frames and document/network state](https://docs.google.com/document/d/1APHYxQD5inFv0gpMCIF7ukkEWqAOwFSA3JZp3J8Do88/edit?usp=sharing).
 *   They may have access to browser-managed, limited unpartitioned user data, for example, turtledove interest group.

 The idea is that the fenced frame should not have access to both of the following pieces of information: